-The seventh novel in his Les Rougon-Macquart series, L’Assommoir, was a best seller, and skyrocketed Zola to fame.
-The book was a commentary on the alcoholism and poor living conditions plaguing the lower class at the time.
+The seventh novel in his Les Rougon-Macquart series, L’Assommoir, was a best-seller and skyrocketed Zola to fame.
+The book was a commentary on alcoholism and poor living conditions plaguing the lower class at the time.

 While Zola did not necessarily intend for the novel to raise awareness, it drew attention to the conditions of a huge population in Paris that was not really being talked about.

 The fame of L’Assommoir made Zola a household name, and the novel’s sales ensured a very comfortable life for the author.

 7. His home in Médan was a hot spot for other writers

 Due to the success of his Les Rougon-Macquart series, Zola was able to purchase a large property located just outside Paris in the town of Médan.

 Zola lived in this sanctuary for most of the year, and he was known to invite authors like Guy de Maupassant and Joris-Karl Huysmans to convene to discuss literature.
 The meetings eventually evolved into the authors penning a series of novels entitled Les Soirées de Médan.
 The novels tell the story of a group of friends who come together at Zola’s home, and what they discussed at their meetings.

 All of the novels also include conversations the authors had in regards to the Franco-Prussian war that occurred in 1870-1871.
 Prussia was a German state, and the conflict involved the Second and Third French Empire’s.
 The group wanted to discuss the war in a more realistic way, as it was often written about from a heroic standpoint which the authors disagreed with.